WildChargerTV/es-builder/README.md

 * Special thanks to [use-fit-text](https://github.com/saltycrane/use-fit-text) for allowing text all around the site to dynamically scale based on current screen size.

 ### And, of course...
-Credit belongs to ROCKFISH Games for creating EVERSPACE™.
+* Credit belongs to ROCKFISH Games for creating EVERSPACE™.
 I've been playing their games ever since the original Galaxy on Fire on iOS - and it was Galaxy on Fire 2 that led me to being a big part of one of the greatest internet communities I could have ever asked to join.
 Almost all of the website's image assets are sourced from EVERSPACE™ itself, and its UX was the basis for the design of the loadout builder.
+* The idea to create this can be attributed to [PD2 Builder](https://pd2builder.netlify.app/), a loadout builder for the game PAYDAY 2.
+* ESBuilder itself was created over the course of many sleepless nights by me, WildCharger.
+I hope you enjoy using it.